 Talking of cocktails, no visit to Brazil would be complete without sipping on a few scenic Caipirinhas.
 The national cocktail is a heady mixture of crushed lime, sugar and cachaça, a local liquor fermented from sugarcane.
 It’s refreshing, sweet, tangy and swoony at the very same time.

 If there’s one place to try a Caipirinha, it’s Rio.
 People in Rio know how to party.
-In fact, that’s an understatement.
+That’s an understatement.
 The locals are larger-than-life, the city pulses with energy and the nights are deliciously long.
-There really is nowhere quite like it.
+There is nowhere quite like it.

-Surreal and spectacular, this is something really special.
+Surreal and spectacular, this is something extraordinary.
 Taller and twice as wide as Niagara, spilling 553 cubic feet of water per second, Iguazu Falls is stunning at any time of day.
-Rainbows pop up all over the place, spray sends mist exploding into the air and the surrounding jungle is deeply, densely green.
+Rainbows pop up all over the place, spray sends mist exploding into the air, and the surrounding jungle is deep, densely green.
 It’s enough to give you goose pimples.

 Our 3 night Iguazu Falls Stopover package is the perfect way to discover the world's most spectacular waterfalls!

 The Amazon might get all the press, but the Pantanal gets all the wildlife.
 A huge wetland region over half the size of France, reaching from central Brazil to Bolivia and Paraguay, the Pantanal is one of the world’s greatest wildlife destinations.
 There’s a mind-scrambling diversity of wildlife here, from toucans to caimans to capybaras to macaws to piranhas and giant otters.
 It’s also only place on the planet where you’ve got a decent chance of spotting a wild jaguar.